 If you experience cable difficulties, first check to see that your Television is set to cable TV (vs. antenna).
 If you are receiving only channels 2-13, auto program your TV using your remote control.
 For other problems contact Residential Life at 308-2166 or email us on-line at firstname.lastname@example.org and provide your name and room number along with the problem you are experiencing.
 Please note that analog television sets no longer work on the SCSU cable system.
 Students need to purchase TV's that offer digital cable hook-up and tv's that have a QAM tuner.
 See recommended TV brands of these at the top of the page under "Cable Television".

 All internet problems should be reported to the Husky Tech Office.
-Their e-mail address is email@example.com or by phone #8-4762 or you can also do this electronically by going to www.stcloudstate.edu/reslife and near the middle of the page to the right side there is a tool bar there to report any work order requests.
+Their e-mail address is email@example.com or by phone #8-4762 or you can also do this electronically by going to www.stcloudstate.edu/reslife and near the middle right side there of the page there is a tool bar there to report any work order requests.
 Click this link and you will be directed to another page where you can enter any computer or Husky Tech requests directly online.

-If you lose your keys, report them immediately to your Residence Hall Director and a new key and lock core will be issued for your room to prevent possible property loss.
-There is a $20 fee for a replacement room key, $10 for a replacement key to the building’s main entrance, and $3 for a post office box key.
-Benton Hall and Stateview bedroom keys are $8.
+If you lose your keys or fobs, report them immediately to your Residence Hall Director and a new key/fob and lock core will be issued for your room to prevent possible property loss.
+There is a $25 fee for a replacement room key, $10 for a replacement key to the building’s main entrance, and $3 for a post office box key.
+Benton Hall and Stateview bedroom keys are $10.
 Mailbox keys for any hall are $3.
 Your roommate’s room key will be replaced free of charge.
 If you find your original key(s) at a later date, you will not be granted a refund.

 If you are experiencing problems with a washer or dryer contact ASI Campus Laundry Solutions or you can submit the information online at www.stcloudstate.edu/reslife.
 Near the middle right side of the page, click the icon that says "work order requests".
 Once you do this you will prompted to another page and then click "laundry room repairs/problems."
 You will need to know the 6 digit number of the washer or dryer machine you are having problems with as well.
 This 6 digit number is found directly on the machines.
 SCSU also has a free laundry alert program that students can check the status of their laundry by receiving an email or text from their cell phones on the status of their laundry.
 For a copy of this laundry alert guide, click here.